Apron: Inside flat trim member which is used under the stool at the bottom of the window.

 Direct glaze: Glass which is directly put into the frame of a door.
 Typically used for a door sidelite, which will provide a wider viewing area.

-Double rafter: The doubling (side by side) of the roof members to reinforce an opening in the roof for a slope glazing installation.
+Double Rafter: The doubling (side by side) of the roof members to reinforce an opening in the roof for a slope glazing installation.

-Double (Dual) glazing: Use of two panes of glass in a window to increase energy efficiency and provide other performance benefits.
+Double (Dual) Glazing: Use of two panes of glass in a window to increase energy efficiency and provide other performance benefits.

 Drip cap: A molding placed on the top of the head brickmould or casing of a window frame.